NugasDSL/toy/README.md

 #### Toy Configuration
 Toy configuration is consist of a single `config.toml` file that describes Toy's settings as well as the paths to bft-SMaRt's configurations.

-More about Toy's configuration can be found in the WiKi [citeciteicite].
+More about Toy's configuration can be found in the [WiKi](https://github.com/NugasDSL/toy/wiki/Configuration).

 ### Example
 We now expline the example provaided in `src/main/java/toy/examples`.
 The example establishes a simple client/server Blockchain application